This article originally appeared on VICE UK.

-In 2002, Avril Lavigne released her internalised-misogyny banger, "Sk8er Boi".
-Over the course of three-and-a-half minutes, she berated a single mum for dumping a loser skate back in high school, and sold a pipe-dream to a generation of women: that skaters were worth our time.
+In 2002, Avril Lavigne released her internalized-misogyny banger, "Sk8er Boi."
+Over the course of three-and-a-half minutes, she berated a single mom for dumping a loser skater back in high school and sold a pipe-dream to a generation of women: that skaters were worth our time.

-It wasn't only Avril; pop culture has long held up boys who skate as carefree, loveable party guys who are always down to hang out and smoke weed with you.
-However, we, the women who have actually dated these men – older and wiser now – know the reality, which is chronicled perfectly by Tiny Hat Life, a meme account run by an anonymous 23-year-old girl from Brooklyn, and named after those funny little beanies loads of skater boys insist on wearing.
+It wasn't only Avril; pop culture has long held up boys who skate as carefree, lovable party guys who are always down to hang out and smoke weed with you.
+However, we, the women who have actually dated these men—older and wiser now—know the reality, which is chronicled perfectly by Tiny Hat Life, a meme account run by an anonymous 23-year-old girl from Brooklyn, and named after those funny little beanies that tons of skater boys insist on wearing.

 Did you make the account for personal use, or did you plan to be a big meme account?

-This might not only pertain to skaters, but a lot of the times at bars, when you see someone you've talked to through text or whatever, they usually never want to say hi.
-Maybe they're shy or don't understand how to socialise, but usually the next day you get a "sorry I didn't say hi" text to try and compensate for it.
+This might not only pertain to skaters but a lot of the times at bars, when you see someone you've talked to through text or whatever, they usually never want to say hi.
+Maybe they're shy or don't understand how to socialize, but usually the next day you get a "Sorry I didn't say hi" text to try and compensate for it.

 Where do you draw inspiration from?

 I draw inspiration from my own experiences dating and from my friends.
-Since the account has grown, I get a tonne of inspiration from my followers – they're always sending me content or stories through DMs.
-I try to make my memes collaborative now, and ask for suggestions before making them, which honestly helps with the accuracy.
+Since the account has grown, I get a ton of inspiration from my followers—they're always sending me content or stories through DMs.
+I try to make my memes collaborative now and ask for suggestions before making them, which honestly helps with the accuracy.

 What's behind your decision to stay anonymous?
 And do you think you'll ever reveal your identity?